 The first step of an ELISA experiment is the immobilization of an antigen present in a sample to the wells of a microtiter plate.
 This can either be done via adsorption to the plate’s surface or by using a “capture antibody”.
 The capture antibody has to be specific to the adsorbed antigen and is mainly used in a specific ELISA type called “sandwich ELISA”.
 After immobilization, a detection antibody is added, which binds to the adsorbed antigen thereby leading to the formation of an antigen-antibody complex.
 The detection antibody is either directly conjugated to an enzyme, such as horseradish peroxidase (HRP), or provides a binding site for a labeled secondary antibody.

 In general, ELISAs can be grouped into the four main categories (direct ELISAs, sandwich ELISAs, competitive ELISAs and dip-stick ELISAs), details of which are included in our Introduction to ELISA guide.
-To find out more about which ELISA set-up is best for your experimental needs, please refer to our comprehensive ELISA application guide.
+To find out more about which ELISA set-up is best for your experimental needs, please refer to our comprehensive Guide to ELISA applications.